Substance Abuse and Addiction Treatment Resources in Douglasville

 Alcohol & Drug Rehab Centers in Douglasville, Georgia

 No two treatment programs are alike.
 Depending on your personal situation, you may benefit from a residential treatment program or an outpatient treatment program.
 Some people in recovery benefit from taking part in a combination of treatment programs.
-Before you begin your search for a Douglasville drug rehab or a Douglasville alcohol rehab center, learn about the different types and what they might mean for your recovery.
+Before you begin your search for a drug or alcohol rehab center, learn about the different types and what they might mean for your recovery.

 Residential treatment programs are the most involved and require the most time and dedication.
-They generally work best for people with severe addictions, because they require you to spend 24 hours a day at the rehab center.
-Patients usually go through a detox period and have access to medical professionals around the clock, as well as both group and individual therapies.
-In addition to traditional therapy, patients in residential or inpatient treatment may have access to programs that teach them how to avoid relapse and cope with life when they return to the real world.
+They generally work best for people with severe addictions because they require you to spend 24 hours a day at the rehab center.
+Patients usually go through a detox period and have access to medical professionals around the clock as well as both group and individual therapies.
+In addition to traditional therapy, patients in residential or inpatient treatment may have access to programs that teach them how to avoid a recurrence of use and cope with life when they return to the real world.
 These may include learning new social skills, stress-management techniques and practices like yoga and meditation.